andrebergvind/cyclistic-bike-share-analysis/README.md

 In order to most effectively target recurring riders, ideally we would require additional data, such as a unique identifier for each rider, not present in this dataset.
 Nonetheless,the analysis still provides valuable insight into where and when these are most likely to access Cyclistic’s services.

-Therefore, marketing efforts should be optimized on the periods and locations where casual rider activity is highest.
-Seasonal peaks, recreational areas, and weekend usage patterns represent valuable opportunities for increasing awareness of the benefits associated with annual memberships.
+Therefore, marketing efforts should be optimized on the periods rides increase the most and locations where casual rider activity is the highest.
+By launching a campaign running from March to September, increasing promotional activity on weekends, and targeting recreational and tourist-heavy areas, Divvy can maximize campaign exposure from beginning to end of peak seasonal demand.
+This may increase the likelihood of reaching casual riders with the highest potential for future membership conversion.

-Allowing casual riders to experience the additional convenience and cost benefits associated with memberships may increase the likelihood of long-term conversion into annual members over time.
+Additionally, offering temporary membership trials or limited promotional discounts may encourage casual riders to experience the additional convenience and cost benefits associated with annual memberships.
+Allowing riders to directly experience these advantages may increase the likelihood of long-term conversion into annual members over time.

-Differences in ride frequency, trip duration, time-of-day activity, and station usage suggest that converting casual riders into annual members may require targeted membership strategies tailored to their more recreational and seasonal usage behavior.

 ## Key Insights